Randal Grichuk Player Props: Rockies vs. Astros

-Randal Grichuk -- with a slugging percentage of .514 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies against the Houston Astros, with Brandon Bielak on the hill, on July 4 at 4:10 PM ET.
+The Colorado Rockies, including Randal Grichuk and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He hit a home run while going 2-for-4 in his last game against the Tigers.
+In his last game he had a hitless showing (0-for-2) against the Astros.

 Randal Grichuk Game Info & Props vs. the Astros